FrankR-7/Pixel-Jams-Game-Timathon-/README.md

 interprets it to make a playable level.
 The game also adds sprites for the enemies, items, doors and Ty and they all have a mind of their own.
 If you can make Ty arrive to the exit, the game will call this script again to generate a whole new level.

+** = These features were on the beta of the game but weren't stable enough for the alpha build so for now they're on hold.
+Stay tuned for the next code jam!

 ***You can replicate the last image we show here by running the level-gen.py script from command line with `python3 level-gen.py 30 30 1`.
 (Also remember to install the required packages with `pip3 install -r requirements.txt`)***